FRESH

 Aim 1

-Explore sources, characteristics, and consequences of HIV-related and intersectional stigmas experienced in healthcare settings by sexual minority men and transgender women to inform the adaptation of FRESH.
+Explore sources, characteristics, and consequences of HIV-related and intersectional stigmas experienced in healthcare settings to inform the adaptation of FRESH.

 Aim 2

-Adapt FRESH to address stigmas experienced by sexual minority men and transgender women in the DR.
+Adapt FRESH to address stigmas in the DR.

 Aim 3

-Pilot-test the adapted intervention to obtain estimates of its ability to reduce stigmatizing attitudes and behaviors from HWs and experiences of stigma reported by SGM and non-SGM clients living with HIV (primary); while exploring if FRESH has the potential to influence clinic-level HIV cascade outcomes.
+Pilot-test the adapted intervention to obtain estimates of its ability to reduce stigmatizing attitudes and behaviors from healthcare workers and experiences of stigma reported by people living with HIV (primary); while exploring if FRESH has the potential to influence clinic-level HIV cascade outcomes.